euangeleo/aircraft-seat/app/notes.md

 problems.
 If this assumption turns out not to be valid, I can have a third Python script that scrapes the URL for LiveATC each morning before 5 (run as a CRON job?), to get that day's streaming URL.
 This URL can be written to a file.
-The audio-playing Python script can be run at 5am (again, via CRON?), first reading in the URL, and then connecting to it.
+The audio-playing Python script can be run at 6am (again, via CRON?), first reading in the URL, and then connecting to it.
 At 10om each day, the connection can be closed and the script terminated.
-I'll build the audio streaming script to read the URL from a file, so that if I need to change it, I can do so easily.
+I could build the audio streaming script to read the URL from a file, so that if I need to change it, I can do so easily.
 (I'll also need to validate the URL each day, since I think otherwise this would be a security hole.)